dj1411/HabitChart/platforms/browser/www/test.md

 - all bars should have the previous values
 - restarting the app should retain the updated habit
 - select habit and wait for periodic cloud sync.
 GUI state should be as before.
+- try to edit a habit name to very long name

 # delete habit
 - confirmation dialog before delete